Pilot Grant Awards

 Award Project Period

 Work should commence within less than two (2) months of the date of award.
 A project period of twelve (12) months or less is suggested.
-The FASTR map will indicate your project period from your project design.
+Spending will be monitored.

 The budget cannot be used for PI salary support, clerical staff support or travel.
 If justified, equipment less than $2,500 is allowed.